mayconfmelo/transl/docs/example/main.typ

 In this text the words hot, passionate, and passion were automatically translated.

 === Use identifier expression
 // Get translation from Fluent and #show rule pattern from standard database

 #show: transl.with("much", from: "en", to: "it")

+Lower: i love you so much!

+Upper: I LOVE YOU SO MUCH!

-I love you so much!
+Sentence: I love you so much!

 == Localize translations